Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Results

 \subsection{2D Newtonian Results}

-We perform a total of seven two dimensional core collapse simulations using Newtonian gravity.
+We perform a total of six two-dimensional core collapse simulations using Newtonian gravity.
 For all simulations, we start from profiles taken from \code{GR1D} 15\,ms after bounce.
-We perform the analogue to the 1D Newtonian simulations presented in the previous section, using the 15 $M_\odot$ progenitor from \cite{ww:95} and the LS180 EOS, model s15WW95\_LS180.
-We also perform four simulations of the models introduced in \tref{tab:literature}, s12, s15, s20, and s25 from \cite{woosley:07} (WH07).
+We perform four simulations of the models introduced in \tref{tab:literature}, s12, s15, s20, and s25 from \cite{woosley:07} (WH07).
 We use our base resolution and the LS220 EOS.
 As mentioned in \sref{sec:gravity}, we assume $l_\mathrm{max}=0$ in our multipole gravity solver.
-We test this assumption here by performing a Newtonian transport simulation with model s12 and with $l_\mathrm{max}=24$.
-Finally, we test our effective potential solver by performing a Newtonian simulation with the s12 progenitor and where the gravity is computed via the algorithm in \sref{sec:gravity}, but replacing the differential equations with the Newtonian equivalent.
+We have tested this assumption by performing a Newtonian transport simulation with model s12 and with $l_\mathrm{max}=24$.
+Finally, we test our effective potential solver by performing a Newtonian simulation with the s12 progenitor and where the gravity is computed via the algorithm in \sref{sec:gravity}, but replacing the differential equations with the Newtonian equivalents.
 Theoretically, this is precisely the same as the standard monopole term for the gravity, but numerically calculated in a different way.
-For both of these test simulations we see no differences other than the stochastic behavior of the convection and turbulence.
+For both of these latter two test simulations we see no differences other than the stochastic behavior of the convection and turbulence.